 Although there are numerous ways to go up to Mount Rigi, the fastest is taking the inter-regional train from Lucerne to Arth-Goldau and from there taking the cogwheel railway up to Rigi Kulm.
 This trip takes as little as 80 minutes from Lucerne.

 A memorable, highly-rated day trip from GetYourGuide will take you across Lake Lucerne to Vitznau, then up Europe’s oldest mountain railway to Mount Rigi.
 Atop, you can see 13 lakes and 620 peaks.
 It’s an experience you won’t regret.
 You can check it out by clicking here – From Lucerne: Mount Rigi Day Trip with Cruise and Cable Car.

 Why should you visit Rigi?

 Rigi is popular for its spectacular viewpoints overlooking the lakes and mountains.
-Most people can also visit it by going up from one town with a cable car or train and going down with another, as there are numerous possibilities to visit the mountain.
+Most people can also visit it by going up from one town by cable car or train and going down from another, as there are numerous possibilities to visit the mountain.